hitamcoklat/hitamcoklat.github.io/_site/README.md

-## Voyager
+## About this blog

-Just another jekyll theme.
+This blog is using jekyll theme.
 Demo: <http://redvi.github.io/voyager>

 ### Feathures: